-- 1.1 The Act and supporting regulations require the Council to 'have regard to' the CIPFA Prudential Code and to set Prudential Indicators for the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable.

-- 1.2 The Act therefore requires the Council to set out its treasury strategy for borrowing and to prepare an Annual Investment Strategy (as required by Investment Guidance issued subsequent to the Act).
-This sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments.

-- 1.3 The 2022/23 strategy for the following aspects of the treasury management function is based upon treasury officers' views on interest rates, supplemented with market forecasts provided by the Council's treasury advisor, LAS.
-The strategy covers:
+- 1.1 The Act and supporting regulations require the Council to 'have regard to' the CIPFA Prudential Code and to set Prudential Indicators for at least the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable. - 1.2 The Act therefore requires the Council to set out its treasury strategy for borrowing and to prepare an Annual Investment Strategy (as required by Investment Guidance issued subsequent to the Act).
+This sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments. - 1.3 The 2023/24 strategy for the following aspects of the treasury management function is based upon treasury officers' views on interest rates, supplemented with market forecasts provided by the Council's treasury advisor, LAS.
+The strategy covers two main areas: Capital Issues - the capital expenditure plans and the associated prudential indicators; - the minimum revenue provision (MRP) policy.

-- limits in force to mitigate the Council's treasury risk;

-- Prudential Indicators;

-- current treasury position;

-- borrowing requirement;

-- prospects for interest rates;

-- borrowing strategy;

-- policy on borrowing in advance of need;

-- investment strategy;

-- creditworthiness policy;

-- policy on use of external service providers;